9 Creative Writing Exercises Perfect for English Learners

 Here’s another example:

-What you’ll learn: This method can help you summarize almost anything.
-You might find it difficult to explain an entire story or book in just one sentence.
-That’s the great thing about it: You learn to explain a complex idea in a simple sentence.
-This skill will be useful whenever you need to explain something concisely (in a simple and short way).
-For example, if you’re writing an email about a party, it will be easier for you to pick out the most important parts.
+You might find it difficult to explain an entire story or book in just one sentence, and this exercise will help you do that—you will learn to explain a complex idea in a simple sentence.
+This skill will be useful whenever you need to summarize or explain something concisely (in a simple and short way).

 4. Devil’s advocate